 Requirements for international students on how to maintain valid F-1 Status.

-- Arrive prior to the first day of classes or your program start date.
+- Arrive at Adelphi prior to the first day of classes or your program start date.

-– Make normal academic progress by attending, participating, and passing classes.
-If school is too difficult, speak with your DSO immediately.
+- If school is too difficult, speak with your DSO immediately.

 Employment and Practical Training

-- Work only when authorized by a DSO through on-campus employment or curricular practical training.
+- Work only when authorized by the DSO through On-Campus Employment

-- Work only when authorized by USCIS for pre or post-completion optional practical training.
+- Work only when authorized by USCIS for Optional Practical Training

 Duration of Status and Grace Periods

-– International students receive a 60-day grace period following program completion or authorized post-completion OPT.
+- 60-day grace period following program completion/authorized post-completion OPT.

-– International students receive a 15 day grace period following an authorized early withdrawal approved by International Services
+- 15-day grace period following an authorized early withdrawal approved by DSO.

-– International students who fail to maintain status are not eligible for any grace period.
+- Students who fail to maintain status are not eligible for any grace period.